sgoldenlab/simba/docs/Scenario2.md

 Three days of resident-intruder testing between aggressive CD-1 mice and subordinante C57 intruders.
 Each day of testing has 10 pairs of mice, for a total of 30 videos recorded across 3 days.
 Recordings are 3 minutes in duration, in color, at 30fps.

 # **Scenario 2**: Using a classifier on new experimental data...
-In this scenario you have either (i) generated a classifier yourself which performance you are happy with.
+In this scenario you have either are now ready to do one of two things.

+(i) You have generated a classifier yourself which performance you are happy with.
 For example, you have followed [Scenario 1](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md), and generated the classifier for "Behavior that Will Get a Nature Paper (Behavior BtWGaNP)" and its working well.

-Or, you have (ii) got a behavioral classifier generated somewhere else, and now you want to use the classifier to score Behavior BtWGaNP on your experimental videos.
+(ii) Or, you have received a behavioral classifier generated somewhere else, and now you want to use the classifier to score Behavior BtWGaNP on your experimental videos.
 For example, you have downloaded the classifier from [this](https://osf.io/d69jt/) website.

 ## Part 1: 'Clean up your project', or create a new project.

 We will need start with a project directory tree that does not contain any other data than the data we want to analyze.
 If you are coming along from [Scenario 1](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md), you will have a project tree already.
 However, this project tree contains the files used to create the BtWGaNP classifier: if you look in the subdirectories of the `project_folder/csv/input` directory, you will see the 19 csv files we used to generate the project.
 If we continue using this project, SimBA will see these csv files and analyze these files in addition to your Experimental data.
-Thus, one option is to remove these files from the subdirectories of our project (see the tutorial for [Scenario 4](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario4.md#part-1-clean-up-your-project--or-alternatively-create-a-new-project) where we take this approach).
+Thus, one option is to manually remove these files from the subdirectories of our project (see the tutorial for [Scenario 4](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario4.md#part-1-clean-up-your-project--or-alternatively-create-a-new-project) where we take this approach).

 Another alternative is to [create a new](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project) project that only contains the data from our Experiment.
 In this Scenario, we will create a [new project](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project).

 Go ahead and create a new project with your experimental data, follow the instructions for creating a new project in either of these tutorials: [1](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project-1), [2](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-1-generate-project-config).
 Instead of using your pilot data as indicated in the tutorial from [Scenario 1](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#part-1-create-a-new-project-1), use the data and videos for the Experiment you want to analyze.